FAForever/wiki-pages/Development/AI/AI-Modding.md

 ## AI Coding Overview: How to create/edit an AI in FAF
-The following diagram illustrates the code you might need or want to edit to create an AI:
+The following diagram illustrates the code you might need or want to edit to create an AI using the default framework (see later on for the Mini27AI example for an alternative approach that operates outside this framework):
 ![forged_alliance_ai_lua_breakdown.jpg](/images/ai/forged_alliance_ai_lua_breakdown.jpg)

 Each item corresponds to a file in the Forged Alliance Lua code, with a basic description and file location included.